 Question X - What was the nature and practice of the surrounding culture?

-Question Z – What is the ultimate ethic to which the biblical passage is pointing?
+Question Z – What is the ultimate ethic the biblical passage points to?

 Just a quick example.

-(Y) God gave Moses the commandment to limit vengeance to “an eye for and eye and a tooth for a tooth.”
+(Y) God gave Moses the commandment to limit vengeance to “an eye for an eye and a tooth for a tooth.”

 (Z) Jesus told us to love our enemies.

 The “eye for an eye” standard was to limit violence.
-It was not the ultimate standard but it pointed us in the direction of the ultimate standard.
+It was not the ultimate standard, but it pointed us toward the ultimate standard.
 To act on an “eye for an eye” mentality now would be a regression from the standard.

-The ultimate ethic as clearly articulated in Scripture for this issue.
+The ultimate ethic is clearly articulated in Scripture for this issue.
 This is not the case on many other issues.
-For instance, no where in Scripture does it explicitly say to end slavery and there were slaves in New Testament churches.
+For instance, nowhere in Scripture does it explicitly say to end slavery, and there were slaves in New Testament churches.
 To return to New Testament ethics would be a reversion from an ultimate ethic.

-My aim in following posts is to think about globalization using this hermeneutic.
+In the following posts, I aim to think about globalization using this hermeneutic.